 The official answer from Disney is simple: you can't.
 Not on a Mac.
 While the iPhone and iPad apps let you save shows for offline viewing, the feature is deliberately absent from the macOS experience.
 Go look on their website or in the desktop app; you won't find a download button.
 Dig through the help forums, and you'll find the party line: laptops are for streaming only.
 It’s a policy that feels completely disconnected from how people actually travel with their computers.

-This is all about control.
-Specifically, DRM, Digital Rights Management, is the digital lock that prevents content from being copied and passed around freely.
+This is mainly about how streaming services manage viewing rights.
+Platforms use DRM, or Digital Rights Management, to control how and where content can be accessed, and users are expected to follow those rules rather than trying to deal with any technical protection.
 It’s also why the most common "workaround" you'll see suggested online is a non-starter.
 Downloading a movie on your iPhone and trying to AirPlay it to your Mac just doesn't work for offline playback; the system is designed to send a signal to a TV, not transfer a permanent file to your computer.

 This tool is currently my main solution.
-After trying a handful of apps, StreamFab Disney Plus Downloader stood out as the most complete and dependable choice to rip movies from Disney+.
+After trying a handful of apps, StreamFab Disney Plus Downloader stood out as the most complete and dependable choice for arranging offline playback of Disney+ titles I already have access to, which may so as called as "rip movies from Disney+", as long as I follow Disney+ terms of use and local copyright law.

 First, I always check that I'm running the newest version of StreamFab.
 If you go for hacked or illegal copies, you may run into trouble—viruses or leaks of your personal info, for instance.
 I’d rather play it safe and stick with the official release.